 Ugo A Ezenkwele, MD, MPH

-Ugo Ezenkwele, MD, is Chief of Emergency Medicine at Mount Sinai Queens and Associate Professor of Emergency Medicine at the Icahn School of Medicine at Mount Sinai.
+Ugo Ezenkwele, MD, is Chief of Emergency Medicine at Mount Sinai Queens and Professor of Emergency Medicine at the Icahn School of Medicine at Mount Sinai.
+He is the Emergency Medicine System Vice-Chair for Diversity, Equity and Inclusion.
 He received both his degree in medicine and in public health from John Hopkins University School of Medicine.
 Subsequently, he was granted a William J. Fulbright award which ultimately led to the development of trauma and injury surveillance systems in the Caribbean.
 He then went on to complete a residency program in emergency medicine at the Hospital of the University of Pennsylvania.

 Dr. Ezenkwele is engaging with members of the Queens community and educating them in regards to various topics such as injury prevention.
 He is also interested in issues surrounding sensitivity in health care delivery to the culturally diverse population in Queens.
 He hopes that through patient and community physician engagement to optimize the integration of patient care on both campuses of the Hospital.

-In 2021, Dr. Ezenkwele was recognized by Crains New York as a Notable Black Leader and Executive. https://www.crainsnewyork.com/awards/notable-black-leaders-and-executives-2021.
+In 2021, Dr. Ezenkwele was recognized by Crains New York as a Notable Black Leader and Executive (https://www.crainsnewyork.com/awards/notable-black-leaders-and-executives-2021).
+He also received the Vituity Award in Executive Leadership.

 Additionally, Dr. Ezenkwele has been the recipient of a number of other awards and recognition including the National Medical Association Excellence in Service Award, (2012 – 2014) and the Society of Academic Emergency Medicine Visionary Educator Award.
 He has authored several publications and has lectured on topics including injury prevention, health disparities and diversity in medical education.
 He is the immediate past president of the Emergency Medicine section of the National Medical Association.
 He was also the vice chairman of the Academy of Diversity and Inclusion in Emergency Medicine of the Society of Academic Emergency Medicine.
 In both these roles, he was dedicated to making policy changes that have a lasting effect on the next generation of physician leaders and the communities they serve.